cinnData/DataSci/[DS-02E] Example - Amazon jobs.md

 memory usage: 697.5+ KB
 ```

-Second, `.head()` displays the first five rows.
+Second, `.head()` extracts the first rows.
 The data look as expected, so far.

 ```
 In [4]: df.head()